nats-io/nats-site/content/blog/getting-started-nats-ws.md

 websockets: {}
 ```

 Yes, that is really it.
-However, there are are a handful of [configuration options](https://docs.nats.io/running-a-nats-service/configuration/websocket/websocket_conf) you will want to review if you are hosting the servers yourself.
+However, there are a handful of [configuration options](https://docs.nats.io/running-a-nats-service/configuration/websocket/websocket_conf) you will want to review if you are hosting the servers yourself.
 For example, by default it assumes TLS is required and attempts to bind on port 443.

 For this post, we will be using the convenient NATS demo server which exposes the WebSocket interface over port `8443`.